 - Avoid working with untrustworthy partners or publishers who may be engaged in fraudulent activity.

 Are you concerned about managing ad fraud?
 You’re not alone.
-Ad fraud is a massive problem for businesses, costing them billions of dollars yearly.
+Ad fraud is a massive problem for businesses, costing them billions yearly.
 But there are ways to fight back.
 Here are some points on how to manage ad fraud:

 - Keep a close eye on your campaign metrics.
 If you find a sudden drop in performance, that could be a sign of ad fraud.